SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Related Work

 In this section, we briefly review various approaches to dense SLAM, with a particular emphasis on recent approaches that leverage implicit representations encoded in overfit neural networks for tracking and mapping.
 For a more detailed review of traditional SLAM methods, we refer the interested reader to this excellent survey~\cite{slam-past-present-future}.

-\textbf{Traditional approaches to dense SLAM} have explored a variety of explicit representations, including 2.5D images~\cite{steinbrucker2011real,kerl2013vo}, (truncated) signed-distance functions~\cite{kinectfusion,kintinuous,dtam,bundlefusion}, gaussian mixture models \cite{goel2023incremental, goel_probabilistic_2023} and circular surfels (flats)~\cite{pointfusion,elasticfusion,bad-slam}.
-Of particular relevance to this work is point-based fusion by Keller~\etal{}~\cite{pointfusion}, which uses a \emph{flat} as the atomic unit in its map representation.
-Flats, or \emph{surfels}, are colored circular surface elements that are optimized in real-time from RGB-D image inputs.
-Each surfel is capable of encoding multiple points on a surface, allowing for a more compact map representation.
-Surfels may be easily rasterized, as leveraged in~\cite{elasticfusion,bad-slam} for tracking camera poses via differentiable rasterization.
+\textbf{Traditional approaches to dense SLAM} have explored a variety of explicit representations, including 2.5D images~\cite{steinbrucker2011real,kerl2013vo}, (truncated) signed-distance functions~\cite{kinectfusion,kintinuous,dtam,bundlefusion}, gaussian mixture models \cite{goel2023incremental, goel_probabilistic_2023} and circular surfels~\cite{pointfusion,elasticfusion,bad-slam}.
+Of particular relevance to this work is \emph{surfels}, which are colored circular surface elements and can be optimized in real-time from RGB-D image inputs as shown in~\cite{pointfusion, elasticfusion, bad-slam}.
 While the aforementioned SLAM approaches do not assume the visibility function to be differentiable, there exist modern differentiable rasterizers that enable gradient flow through depth discontinuities~\cite{diff-surface-splatting}.
-In this work, we use volumetric (as opposed to surface-only) scene representations in the form of 3D Gaussians, which enable fast and accurate tracking and mapping.
+However, since 2D \emph{surfels} are discontinuous, they need careful regularization to prevent holes~\cite{bad-slam, diff-surface-splatting}.
+In this work, we use volumetric (as opposed to surface-only) scene representations in the form of 3D Gaussians, enabling easy continuous optimization for fast and accurate SLAM.

 \textbf{Pretrained neural network representations} have been integrated with traditional SLAM techniques, largely focusing on predicting depth from RGB images.
 These approaches range from directly integrating depth predictions from a neural network into SLAM~\cite{cnnslam}, to learning a variational autoencoder that decodes compact optimizable latent codes to depth maps~\cite{codeslam,scenecode}, to approaches that simultaneously learn to predict a depth cost volume and tracking~\cite{deeptam}.